Vysybyl/qarabas/_posts/2017-09-21-therapy-en.md

 I kept them closed for a while even after it was all over.
 I had to stop the respiration a couple of times to try to gather some water in my mouth and swallow it to moist my dry throat.

 While the music volume went down, I regained control over my body.
-I was overwhelmed by the feelings and I wanted to hug the therapist.
+I was overwhelmed by feelings and I wanted to hug the therapist.
 I could still feel the two presences on my left and right side.
-They haven't shown up for several month and now they were back.
+They had't shown up for several months and now they were back.
 They seemed to have sprung out of my last floating ribs when the therapist's hands reached them.
 I recognized the male one on my right as my grandfather.
 The points from where they have raised are still tickly: as I touch them I laugh a heavy laughter and shake a bit.
 I'm experiencing a state I've only witnessed in others before.
 Something feminine.
 I am flooded with joy.
 My heart is light and open with clarity.
 I wish everybody was able to live this condition.

 The core of my experience was not physical but emotional.
 During the session I felt an excruciating pain for the loss of the loved ones.
 Not just the people I miss, but the grief of my friends, my father and my family.
 I mourned the grandfather I have never known (the one whose presence still inhabited the room) and tapped the pain my parents must have felt when they lost their parents.